ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 These fields define the product being priced, the price amount, the currency, and the quantity and measurement unit for which the price is valid.

 The **Price** field stores the price for the configured **Price Quantity** and **Price Quantity Measurement Unit**.
-When the product price is applied in a sales document line, ERP.net calculates the corresponding **Unit Price** value according to the quantity base defined in the product price and the quantity measurement unit used in the line.
+When the product price is applied in a sales document line, @@name calculates the corresponding **Unit Price** value according to the quantity base defined in the product price and the quantity measurement unit used in the line.

 Different product price records can specify, for example: